 In early 2014 EVOC and Pilmeny Development Project launched LOOP (Local Opportunities for Older People) Networks in each of the Health and Social Care quadrants.
-These local networks, which correspond to the Healthy Living Partnership, developed by Pilmeny Development Project in Leith, are being developed in partnership with Pilmeny Development Project and City of Edinburgh Council to improve uptake of social activities and preventative services by Edinburgh’s older people.
+These local networks, which corresponded to the Healthy Living Partnership, developed by Pilmeny Development Project in Leith, were developed in partnership with Pilmeny Development Project and City of Edinburgh Council to improve uptake of social activities and preventative services by Edinburgh’s older people.

 Our primary aim is to improve communication and signposting between the statutory, independent and voluntary sectors and strengthen three underutilised referral routes into community based preventative services and activities :

 - Vulnerable or at-risk, socially isolated older people who, for whatever reason, are not accessing services – this might include older people from specific equalities groups, for example, older lesbian, gay, bisexual or transgender [LGBT] or black or minority ethnic [BME] older people who might find services difficult to access.

 - Older people who have undergone some form of assessment but have been assessed as ‘low’ to ‘moderate’ need and who need to be signposted to additional community based preventative services or social activities.

 - Older people who have been assessed as requiring services but who would benefit from additional community based services or activities.
 This might include older people who are undergoing a transition, perhaps from a more clinical provision to provision within the community.